sasagawa888/scbm/README.md

 If your modifications are successful, we encourage you to publish a branch so that others can benefit from your work.

-## File Path Resolution in N-Prolog
+## File Path Resolution in SCBM-Prolog

 When loading files, SCBM-Prolog automatically resolves file paths based on the following rules: